TREASURIES-U.S. 30-year yield hits record low after Swiss rate cut

 Trading in Chicago said of the bond market rally.

-Central Bank will embark on a large bond purchase program in an
+will embark on a large bond purchase program in an attempt to

 The ECB will hold a policy meeting on Jan.
 22, and